|3 August 2014

 |5 April 2012

-Mayflower Connections presentation to include a better image of the site of Appleton Stillman’s
+Mayflower Connections section to include a better image of the site of Appleton Stillman’s

 homestead in Colebrook.
 Also the codicil to his will.